-- Residential development where the number of dwellings is between 1 and 9 on a site of an area 1 hectare or less, or if the number of dwellings is unknown, the site area is less than 0.5 hectares. - Commercial development where floor space created is less than 1,000 square metres or total site area is less than 1 hectare.
+- Residential development where the number of dwellings is between 1 and 9 on a site of an area less than 1 hectare, or if the number of dwellings is unknown, the site area is less than 0.5 hectares. - Commercial development where floor space created is less than 1,000 square metres or total site area is less than 1 hectare.